win120a/ACClassRoomUtil/README.md

 Compiling
 =========

-This release is wrote by Java + Batch.
+These releases are wrote by Java + Batch.

 ```Batchfile
 set path=%path%;C:\Path\to\Java\bin